Faculty and Staff

 LAU Beirut

-Mustafa Dah is an Associate Professor of Finance.
+Mustafa Dah is an associate professor of finance and the chair of the Department of Finance and Accounting.
 He received his PhD in Finance from the University of Central Florida (UCF).
 He also holds an MBA and a BS in Finance from LAU.
 Dah’s primary research interest is in corporate governance.
 His research work has been presented at major international conferences and published in top-ranked finance journals.
 He considers the balance between superb teaching and a rigorous research agenda to be his greatest strength.

 Teaching Interests